 7 Easy Ways Retirees Can Earn Money From Home

-Most Americans want to retire by the age of 67, but that might be hard to do unless you have significant retirement savings.1
+Did you know that most Americans want to retire by the age of 67?1 That might be hard to do for some older adults, unless they have significant retirement savings.

 One way to make more money to help with retirement is to take on a job from home.
 In the digital era we're living in, there are more ways to make money from home than ever.
 In fact, online retail businesses have been the fastest-growing business type since the start of the COVID-19 pandemic.2